thomasNGrayTv/touchboard-apps-electron/README.md

 You are now ready to deploy.
 After making updates to the project, just change the version number in the package.json file and save.

-**Note** Deployment can only be done on a windows machine at this time.
+**Note:** Deployment can only be done on a windows machine at this time.
 Deploying on a Mac and trying to run the .exe for windows has caused some problems so far.

 To deploy this project run the following commands at the project's root directory level: